 I hear this all the time – and it may not be as simple as it seems.
 Let me tell you why (please note that this next section and bit of info refers mainly to resort all inclusive type properties) –

-- Most resort and/or all-inclusive (beach) locations offer great incentives for blocking rooms at their location.
-Most start with a free wedding – yes, you read that right, FREE!
-If you book 10 or more rooms you’ll usually get your basic ceremony set up and some other amenities for free.
-But if your guests book their rooms on their own (individually and outside of a room block) you don’t get this – even if your guests did indeed book 10 or more total rooms.
+- Most resort and/or all-inclusive (beach) locations offer great incentives for blocking wedding rooms at their location.
+A lot of resorts offer a free wedding ceremony – yes, you read that right, FREE!
+If you book a resort like Palace Resorts, when you book just 14 or more room nights in a group block you’ll receive a full wedding ceremony package for up to 30 guests.
+And the more rooms you book, the more amenities (free private event hours) you’ll receive for free.
+But if your guests book their rooms independently and outside of your room block you won’t receive this – even if your guests did indeed book 14 or more total room nights.

 - The number of room nights you book could earn you additional incentives, like free cocktail hours and free wedding receptions for your guests.
-And you won’t get any of these perks if you don’t book your rooms as part of a contracted room block – even if the guests all stay at the same resort as you.
+And you won’t get any of these perks if your guests don’t book their rooms as part of a contracted room block – even if the guests all stay at the same resort as you.

 - Your invited guests are less likely to attend your wedding if there is not a clear process for booking their rooms and travel.
 People simply have anxiety about traveling and having to wing it on their own deters them from coming all together.

-- The biggest drawback for our clients – It usually ends up costing YOU a lot more.
+- The biggest drawback for our couples that do not contract a destination wedding room block – It usually ends up costing YOU a lot more.
 If your guests do not book their rooms as a part of a room block you will be responsible for all resort fees that are associated with them attending your wedding.
 If they stay at a different resort you’ll often incur a daily guest fee, that usually runs about $120+ per person, for any guest that stays off property and needs to come onto the resort the day of the wedding.
 There could be other fees associated with a guest booking outside of a block as well.
 For a wedding with 40 guests, if even 5 aren’t at the same resort as you, it could cost you $600 or more just for them to be able to attend your wedding ceremony.

-We highly recommend setting up a room block contract for your wedding guests in almost every wedding scenario.
+We highly recommend setting up a room block contract for your wedding guests in almost every wedding scenario, except for very small guest counts (under 10 people).
 The perks simply outweigh the negatives in almost every real life scenario.
-And we’re happy to help you through the simple process – we’ll even request and prepare your room block contracts for you, even if you’re not a wedding planning client of ours!
-Just give us a call and we’ll take care of you.

-Here are a couple of actual real life scenarios that have actually happened with our clients –
+Here are a couple of actual real life scenarios that have happened with our past couples –

-We worked with E+J to book their wedding at a location where they could get as many “perks” as possible towards their wedding because they have a limited spending plan for their wedding.
+We worked with E+J to book their wedding at a resort where they could get as many “perks” as possible towards their wedding because they have a limited spending plan for their wedding.

 That means that they will not have to pay for their rehearsal dinner event and their entire wedding day cocktail hour and reception dinner – including a full open bar!
 They are also getting their basic ceremony set up for free, as well as a few other perks.

-A didn’t want her guests to feel obligated to stay at the same resort as they were hosting the wedding at so she only arranged a room block for her immediate family and bridal party.
-Only 87 guests stayed on site and booked in their block – 61 stayed at other resorts or stayed onsite but booked out of the block.
+A didn’t want her guests to feel obligated to stay at the same resort as they were hosting the wedding at so she only arranged a room block for her immediate family, bridal party, and some of the additional guests.
+87 guests stayed on site at their wedding resort and booked in their wedding room block – 61 stayed at other resorts or stayed onsite but booked out of the block.